Building Your Brand Online: 6 Things You Need to Do Now to Gain Traction in a Competitive Local Market

 Search engines love to see that you're publishing fresh content on your website.
 Consistently creating and publishing blog posts will provide fresh content that search engines desire.
-But this isn't the only purpose for keeping your blog up to date.
+But this isn't the only purpose for keeping your blog updated.
 Blogs can also;

 - Position your company as a thought leader.
-Highly valuable content that showcases your expertise will help you position your company as a thought leader in the space.
+Highly valuable content showcasing your expertise will help you position your company as a thought leader.

 - Blogs can help nurture potential clients.
-Leverage all of your blog content by using it in your email campaigns, posting it in social media campaigns, and consider using it in display remarketing ad campaigns.
+Leverage your blog content by using it in your email campaigns, posting it in social media campaigns, and using it in display remarketing ad campaigns.

 Online reviews are an important aspect of building a strong online foundation.
 A high volume of positive reviews can help create a competitive advantage for your business.
-With most consumers conducting online reviews before making a purchase, you must paint your company in a positive light through 3rd party credibility.
-So how exactly do Google reviews help your business?
+With most consumers conducting online reviews before making a purchase, you must make it a priority to manage your Google reviews.
+How exactly do Google reviews help your business?

 - Reviews can impact your ranking on Google.
-Your Google My Business (GMB) listing has an impact on your Google rankings.
+Your Google My Business (GMB) listing impacts your Google rankings.
 The number, quality, and cadence of Google Reviews on your GMB can influence how often and in what position Google shows your business.

 - Positive reviews can improve your closed business rate.
 Once you’ve attracted a potential new customer, most potential customers will turn to Google and begin conducting their own research.
 Typically, this includes conducting research on your company and comparing it to your competitors.
 Stack the deck by having 5X the positive reviews of your closest competitor and see the rate of winning business improve!

-If you're in a competitive industry or market you know the path to ranking in the top three organic spots is takes time, patience, and in-depth working knowledge of SEO.
+If you're in a competitive industry or market, you know that ranking in the top three organic spots takes time, patience, and in-depth working knowledge of SEO.
 But there is one shortcut to the top.
-Paid Search aka Search Engine Marketing, aka PPC.
+Paid Search, aka Search Engine Marketing, aka PPC.

 Grow Faster with an Improved Online Presence

 We've worked with thousands of companies over the past ten years, and we've seen firsthand how companies that make their online presence a priority GROW FASTER!
-Consumer habits have changed, and along with it their expectations.
-Ensure your business meets the needs of today's consumer journey by building a strong online foundation.
+Consumer habits have changed, and along with it, their expectations.
+Ensure your business meets the needs of today's customers by building a strong online foundation.